Preston Wilson: St. Louis Cardinals

 The St. Louis Cardinals signed Wilson on August 18, 2006.
 The Cardinals took another chance on a discarded veteran since veteran center fielder Jim Edmonds was out with post concussion syndrome.
 Wilson was designated for assignment by Houston on Saturday, August 12, before ultimately being given his release.
 He joined his new team six days later and was immediately inserted into the starting lineup.
 Wilson batted sixth and played right field, with Juan Encarnación moving to center field.
 He made an instant impact for the Cardinals, hitting a home run in an 11–3 rout of the Chicago Cubs on the 18th.
 The Cardinals went on to become World Champions, giving Wilson a World Series ring, as his stepfather Mookie had in 1986.

 The Cardinals re-signed Wilson for 2007, but he suffered a knee injury in early May and missed the rest of the 2007 season.
 After the end of the 2007 season Wilson was released.
 Wilson generated little interest during spring training 2008, leaving him a free agent.

-On February 14, 2009, Wilson announced his retirement from Major League Baseball.
+On February 14, 2009, Wilson announced his retirement from MLB.

 Long Island Ducks

 On March 21, 2009, Preston was signed by the Long Island Ducks.
 He played under another former New York Mets player in Gary Carter, who was the manager of the Ducks.
 Wilson played in 48 games for the Ducks, hitting .304 with 7 home runs, 37 RBI, a .344 on-base percentage, and a .474 slugging percentage.
-He did not return to the Ducks for the 2010 season, and was considering a comeback to the major leagues, but never played professionally again.
+He did not return to the Ducks for the 2010 season and was considering a comeback to the major leagues, but never played professionally again.